halnasri/nlohmann_json/TSF/docs/ci_failure_rate_analysis.md

 ### `ci_test_coverage_clang`

 This job was a short-lived Clang coverage experiment.
-In the selected time window it only ran 6 times, several of them as part of the “Fix coverage job” pull request where the coverage script was intentionally broke n and iteratively fixed.
+In the selected time window it only ran 6 times, several of them as part of the "Fix coverage job" pull request where the coverage script was intentionally broke n and iteratively fixed.
 The failures in these runs are due to coverage tooling / CI configuration issues, not failing unit tests or misbehaviour in the JSON library.

 ### `ci_static_analysis_clang (ci_clang_tidy)`